E-AMAZE/E-AMAZE/README.md

 ### Email address - ehteshamansariadn@gmail.com
 ## 😄 My pronouns - He/Him
 ## ⚡ Fun Fact - Just meet me somewhere you would find it....
+this is a new change in the second branch

 <!--
 **E-AMAZE/E-AMAZE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.